ForFishes/ForFishes.github.io/_pages/about.md

   - /about.html
 ---

-Shen Liang (沈亮) received Bachelor degree in Huazhong University of Science & Technology (HUST) from 2012 to 2016, and obtained Master degree in Huazhong University of Science & Technology from 2016 to 2019.
-Now he is a R & D Engineer in deep learning development platform (DLTP) of Baidu (Beijing) for distributed development.
+Shen Liang (沈亮) received his Bachelor degree and Master degree in Huazhong University of Science & Technology from 2012 to 2019.
+Now he is a R&D engineer in deep learning development platform (DLTP) of Baidu (Beijing) for distributed development.

-**Research Area**: Machine learning, Computer vision, Distributed machine learning and etc.
+**Research Area**: Machine learning, Computer vision, Distributed systems and etc.

 **Email** :2282912238@qq.com